 Who it’s good for: The beginning meditator!
 It’s a great tool for anyone just getting started in meditation and would like a little help getting into the practice.
 Also good for anyone who is looking to get back into meditation after a hiatus.

-Pros: Tools for anxiety in the moment, places for you to learn about yourself and your anxiety, places to track your mood
+Pros: It has great tools for when you’re in the middle of an anxiety attack, has places for you to learn about yourself and your anxiety, and it has places for you to track your mood.

 Who it’s good for: Someone who really wants to focus on learning about their individual anxieties and what truly helps them to feel better.

-Pros: Tons of different tracks for personalizing your experience, bright graphics, a variety of different activities to try
+Pros: There are tons of different tracks for personalizing your experience, bright graphics, as well as a variety of different activities to try.

-Who it’s good for: Anyone who works well with goals would find this app for helpful.
-Probably best for someone with low-moderate stress or anxiety.
+Who it’s good for: Anyone who works well with goals would find this app helpful.
+It’s probably best for someone with low-moderate stress or anxiety.

-Pros: Offers a 30 minute anxiety hypnosis audio file, easy to to use
+Pros: It offers a 30-minute anxiety hypnosis audio file and it’s easy to to use.

-Cons: With the free version, you have to listen to the 3 minute instructions every time you open up the audio
+Cons: With the free version, you have to listen to the 3-minute instructions every time you open up the audio, which can get annoying.

-Pros: Lots of different meditations included in the free version, quick 2-minute meditations that fit into your day
+Pros: There are lots of different meditations included in the free version, including a quick 2-minute meditation if you don’t have much time.

 Cons: No other skills offered besides meditation

-Who it’s good for: Perfect for someone dealing with extra stress, the app offers lots of brief, positive meditations.
+Who it’s good for: Perfect for someone dealing with extra stress and needs help on-the-go.
+The app offers lots of brief, positive meditations.

 READ THIS NEXT